 - Drain the potatoes in a colander.

 - Divide the potatoes into two medium bowls and mash half of them.
 Set aside.

-- Heat 2 tablespoons of olive oil in a large skillet over medium heat until the oil is shimmering.
+- Heat 2 tablespoons of olive oil in a large skillet over medium heat.

 - Add the onion and garlic, and sauté until the onion is translucent, about 2 minutes.